mfreiholz/ioproxy/README.md

 # IOProxy
 IOProxy is an input/output proxy.
-It allows to receive data from different data sources (IOs) and forwards it to another defined data-sources (IOs).
+It allows to receive data from different data-sources and forwards it to other data-sources.

 ## Features
 **Build-in IOs (data-sources)**
 - TCP Server
 - TCP Client
-- UDP Socket (Unitcast/Multicast/~~Broadcast~~)
+- UDP Socket (Unitcast/Multicast/Broadcast)
 - Serial port (RS232, RS422, ...)
 - File Writer
 - StdOut (Console Output)
-- ~~HTTP WebSocket Server~~ (upcoming)
-- ~~HTTP WebSocket Client~~ (upcoming)

 ## How and Why to use it
-The idea behind the program is to provide the possibility to redirect traffic from one source to another.
+The idea behind the program is to provide the possibility to redirect traffic from one source to another without a lot of effort.

 IOProxy allows to define multiple data-sources, also called IOs.
-Each defined IO can be connected to one or more other defined IO(s).
+Each defined IO can be connected to one or more other IO(s).
-It lets you define the exact route of in- and outgoing data.
+It allows to define the exact route of incoming and outgoing data.

 **Example scenarios:**
 - Provide serial-port access via UDP or TCP
-- Forward multicast into another subnet (+over gateway/vpn)
+- Forward multicast into another subnet via unicast (+over gateway/vpn)

 ### Small illustration example
-Imaging you do have a computer (PC-1) with a device connected to serial-port (COM1).
+Imaging a computer (PC-1) with a device connected to serial-port (COM1).
 This device sends some kind of status every second.
 In addition there are two computers in the network which wants to know about the status.
+By default it is not allowed to have multiple processes/machines open the serial port.

-This problem can be solved by having a process opening the serial-port and provide all data via TCP or UDP to multiple clients.
+This problem can be solved by having a single process (ioproxy) opening the serial-port and provide all data via TCP or UDP to multiple clients.

 ```
 ┌───────────────────────────────────┐              ┌───────────────────────────────────┐